scriptik/vougenpi/README.md

 The Raspberry Pi script to generate and print vouchers for hotspot access using Mikrotik routers

 ## Installation
-Get the latest .tar.xz release and extract it.
+Get the latest.tar.gz release and extract it.
 Then run:

+tar -xzf latest.tar.gz

+cd latest

 sudo ./vougensetup.sh